SuhyunL/Crawl-and-Analyze-Instagram-Posts/README.md

 If you put a keyword '80s',
 - 1990s: The most relatable word with the keyword
 - Music / Rock / Aesthetic : People seemed to think of the 80s as an artistic, memorable, and musical.
-- North Talgia, Recall, Longing : People consider 80s as the time full of aesthetics and music, so it's natural to miss it!
+- Nostalgia, Recall, Longing : People consider 80s as the time full of aesthetics and music, so it's natural to miss it!

 <br/>
 <br/>